Moon Pil-hee

-Moon Pil-Hee (born December 2, 1982), also spelled as Mun Pil-hui, is a South Korean handball player who competed in the 2004 Summer Olympics.
+Moon Pil-Hee (born December 2, 1982), also spelled as Mun Pil-hui, is a South Korean handball player who competed in the 2004 Summer Olympics and the 2008 Summer Olympics.

 In 2004, Moon won the silver medal with the South Korea national team.
 She played all seven matches and scored 16 goals.
+Korea lost to Denmark in the final on a penalty shoot out.

+In 2008 she won bronze medals with the South Korean team.

+She also won a gold medal at the 2006 Asian Games.
+In the final against Kazakhstan, she was the top scorer with 9 goals.
+At the 2010 Asian Games she won a bronze medal.

+She retired in 2019, and became a coach afterwards.